 Quality check

-• Verse and chorus differ in energy, line count, and lyrical specificity.
-The chorus is more abstract, the verse is more specific.
+[Chorus], not “Chorus:” or “the chorus is”. - Verse and chorus differ in energy, line count, and lyrical specificity.
+The chorus is more abstract; the verse is more specific.

-• The bridge is different from the verse and chorus in some measurable way — fewer instruments, lower energy, new chord progression mentioned, or a perspective shift in the lyrics.
+- The bridge is measurably different from verse and chorus — fewer instruments, lower energy, or a perspective shift in the lyrics.

-Write structure first (just the tags and a one-line note per section) → fill in lyrics section by section, checking the function of each → paste into Suno with tags intact → generate → listen specifically for whether each section sounds like its function (does the chorus feel bigger, does the bridge feel different) → iterate on whichever section feels off.
+Write structure first (just the tags and a one-line note per section), then fill in lyrics section by section while checking each section’s job.
+Paste into Suno’s Custom mode with tags intact, generate, and listen specifically for whether each section sounds like its function: does the chorus feel bigger, does the bridge feel different?
+Iterate on whichever section feels off.
+If one section is right but another is wrong, regenerate or use Extend rather than rewriting the whole song.

 Common mistakes

-• No structure tags.
-Suno blends sections into one mood when it can’t see where each section starts.
+- No structure tags.
+Suno blends sections into one mood when it can’t see where each starts.

-• Bridge that sounds like another verse.
-Without a perspective change or arrangement note, Suno just generates another verse.
+- A bridge that reads like another verse.
+Without a perspective change or a delivery tag, Suno just generates another verse.

 Section-by-section dynamics